Doctor of Psychology

 Psychologists trained within this practitioner/scholar model program will be qualified to establish careers in the private and public sectors, including clinics, hospitals, community agencies and schools.
 They may also teach in colleges and universities and provide supervision to master’s level practitioners.

 The program is a 48-hour program that will be completed post-master’s degree.
-It involves a 27-hour core set of courses and two possible specializations: Clinical Psychology and School Psychology, each consisting of 21 hours.
+It is expected that students will take 6 or 7 credit hours per semester and, thus, take three years to complete the didactic portion.
+There is also a one-year doctoral internship requirement.
+The program involves a 27-hour core set of courses and two possible specializations: Clinical Psychology and School Psychology, each consisting of 21 hours.
 Students will select one specialization.
 Read more about specializations here.

 The Doctor of Psychology in Applied Psychology program adheres to the Western Kentucky University Transfer Credit policy as put forth by the Graduate School (see http://catalog.wku.edu/graduate/enrollment/policies/).
 However, in order to achieve program-specific goals, it is expected that students in the program will complete their Advanced Classes at Western Kentucky University.
 Because of this, they will be in residence at WKU for three years.